rofayda22/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

 ``peer_grading_hide_question`` and ``peer_grading_show_question``
 ---------------------------------------------------------------------
+..
+I couldn't find these names in any js file. peer_grading_problem.js includes oe_hide or show_question.
 The browser emits ``peer_grading_hide_question`` and ``peer_grading_show_question`` events when the user hides or redisplays a problem that is peer graded.